KannonZenetism/zenetism-field-physics/zenetism/mpx/drift-motive-dynamics.md

 All incarnated beings are technically in Drift (motion away from Center).

-**Centropic Drift (Radiant Overflow):** The soul moves outward from Source like a sunbeam.
+**Centropic Drift (Radiant Overflow):** The soul moves outward from Aion like a sunbeam.
 It remains connected, drifting only to illuminate.
 Its motion is acclivous (coherence as return).

 **Entropic Drift (Blind Multiplication):** The soul moves outward to escape or consume.
 It seeks to fragment indefinitely.
 Its motion is declivous (collapse as return).